cthackers/adm-zip/APPNOTE.md

 --------------------------

     5.1.1 Shrinking is a Dynamic Ziv-Lempel-Welch compression algorithm with partial clearing.
 The initial code size is 9 bits, and the maximum code size is 13 bits.
 Shrinking differs from conventional Dynamic Ziv-Lempel-Welch implementations in several respects:

     5.1.2 The code size is controlled by the compressor, and is not automatically increased when codes larger than the current code size are created (but not necessarily used).
-When the decompressor encounters the code sequence 256 (decimal) followed by 1, it should increase the code size read from the input stream to the next bit size.
-No blocking of the codes is performed, so the next code at the increased size should be read from the input stream immediately after where the previous code at the smaller bit size was read.
-Again, the decompressor should not increase the code size used until the sequence 256,1 is encountered.
+When the decompressor encounters the code sequence 256 (decimal) followed by 1, it SHOULD increase the code size read from the input stream to the next bit size.
+No blocking of the codes is performed, so the next code at the increased size SHOULD be read from the input stream immediately after where the previous code at the smaller bit size was read.
+Again, the decompressor SHOULD NOT increase the code size used until the sequence 256,1 is encountered.

     5.1.3 When the table becomes full, total clearing is not performed.
-Rather, when the compressor emits the code sequence 256,2 (decimal), the decompressor should clear all leaf nodes from the Ziv-Lempel tree, and continue to use the current code size.
+Rather, when the compressor emits the code sequence 256,2 (decimal), the decompressor SHOULD clear all leaf nodes from the Ziv-Lempel tree, and continue to use the current code size.
 The nodes that are cleared from the Ziv-Lempel tree are then re-used, with the lowest